-Mrs Wendy Ashley-Cooper was appointed Head of The Glennie School in 2001 and as such is an ex-officio member of the Glennie School Council and member of and advisor to the Finance Committee and Audit and Risk Committee of Council.
-Wendy joined the Glennie School Foundation in 2005 at the level of Member.
+Mrs Kim Cohen was appointed Principal of The Glennie School in 2017 and as such is an ex-officio member of the Glennie School Council and member of and advisor to the Finance and Facilities Committee and Audit and Risk Committee of Council.

 Ms Jane Harbison